Scoot1t/DATA3402FinalProject/README.md

 #### Preprocessing / Clean up

 ? symbols were replaced with NaN values so that they could be recognized by the .isnull().sum() funciton.
 2480 null observations were found for the stalk-root feature.
 These null values were then filled with the most frequent value.
 The features were then all one-hot encoded so that the categorical variables would be binary.
-This was used for the Random Forest model.
+This new dataset was used for the Random Forest model.
 Then the data was converted into numerical values so that the Logisitic Regression and Neural Network models could be trained.

 #### Data Visualization